Und3rf10w/insanely-fast-whisper/README.md

   --diarization_model DIARIZATION_MODEL
                         Name of the pretrained model/ checkpoint to perform diarization. (default: pyannote/speaker-diarization)
   --num-speakers NUM_SPEAKERS
-                        Specifies the exact number of speakers present in the audio file.
-Useful when the exact number of participants in the conversation is known.
-Must be at least 1.
-Cannot be used together with --min-speakers or --max-speakers. (default: None)
+                        Specifies the exact number of speakers present in the audio file. (default: None) --min-speakers MIN_SPEAKERS
-  --min-speakers MIN_SPEAKERS
-                        Sets the minimum number of speakers that the system should consider during diarization.
-Must be at least 1.
-Cannot be used together with --num-speakers.
-Must be less than or equal to --max-speakers if both are specified. (default: None)
+                        Sets the minimum number of speakers for diarization. (default: None) --max-speakers MAX_SPEAKERS
-  --max-speakers MAX_SPEAKERS
-                        Defines the maximum number of speakers that the system should consider in diarization.
-Must be at least 1.
-Cannot be used together with --num-speakers.
-Must be greater than or equal to --min-speakers if both are specified. (default: None)
+                        Defines the maximum number of speakers for diarization. (default: None)

+  # Live Transcription Options
+  --energy-threshold ENERGY_THRESHOLD
+                        Energy level for mic to detect. (default: 400) --record-timeout RECORD_TIMEOUT
+                        How real time the recording is in seconds. (default: 2) --phrase-timeout PHRASE_TIMEOUT
+                        How much empty space between recordings before considering it a new line. (default: 3)
 ```

 ## Frequently Asked Questions